Where Is The Bowel Located In The Body? | Understanding Anatomy

 Stress Busters for Your Gut

-Stress can throw your gut into chaos, triggering cramps or diarrhea.
-Quick breathing exercises, a few minutes of meditation, or gentle stretching can calm the gut-brain axis and restore normal motility.
+Stress can throw your gut into chaos, triggering cramps, bloating, urgency, or diarrhea.
+Quick breathing exercises, a few minutes of meditation, or gentle stretching can help calm the gut-brain axis and support more stable bowel motility.

 Tools & Tests: Know Your Gut’s Status